 The application period opens on Tuesday, December 3 and closes on Tuesday, December 17.

-The Admission test occurs on Friday, January 10.
-Make-up test dates are available.
+The Admission test occurs on Friday, January 10, Saturday, January 11 and Sunday, January 12.

 High/Intense–The AR course schedule requires a significant time investment and you are discouraged from taking on other projects or classes while it is in progress.

 Moderate–AR takes place over a period of three months.

 2020 Tuition: $495 for members and $595 for nonmembers.

 AR teaches trad climbing skills including gear placement, anchor building, lead climbing, rock rescue, mental and physical preparation, and planning and execution of climbs and trips.